 Our participation in ENGENDER, a DG Health and Consumer funded project, completed in 2012.

 Part of our activity is to increase awareness and knowledge of all stakeholders, especially policy makers, politicians, researchers, health NGOs in and outside the health sector about effective policies and programmes to achieve gender equity in health.

 Six policy briefings were produced by us for the ENGENDER partnership.
 These were based on an analysis of the ENGENDER good practice database for promoting gender equity in health.

 The briefs were designed to provide practical examples on each policy area, informing policymakers of best practice models for promoting gender equity in policy development in each of the 6 policy areas as follows:

-The EIWH policy briefs developed by the EIWH for the EUgenmed project:
+EIWH policy briefs developed by us for EUgenmed project were:

 - Sex and gender in stroke

 - Sex and Gender in Healthcare Professional Education (2017)